RCA / Marconi Wireless Stations:

 Visiting the Historic KPH Maritime Radio Receiving Station

-Volunteers from the Maritime Radio Historical Society staff the Historic KPH Receiving Station on most Saturdays from noon to 4 pm and are happy to give visitors who drop by a short tour.
+Volunteers from the Maritime Radio Historical Society staff the Historic KPH Receiving Station on most Saturdays and Sundays from noon to 5 pm and are happy to give visitors who drop by brief or extended tours to match visitors' time and interest.
 Follow Sir Francis Drake Boulevard west towards the Lighthouse until you see the sign for the North District Operations Center.
 Turn right and pass through the "tree tunnel" to get to the Receiving Station.
 Park in the lot on the left before the turn-around.
+Please visit our Historic KPH Maritime Radio Receiving Station and Cypress Tree Tunnel page for more information.

 Night of Nights